Some children have developmental delays and need extra help as they grow. Developmental delays can include problems with:

 Many of these services are free or low-cost, depending on your income.
 Learn more on the Birth to Three website.

 Look into preschool special education services

 Schools in Connecticut offer free or low-cost special education for children ages 3 and 4 who have delays or disabilities.
 Connecticut’s Child Development Infoline can tell you about what’s offered in your community.
-Call the Child Development Infoline at 800-505-7000.
+Call 2-1-1 Child Development at 800-505-7000.

 Contact the Connecticut Parent Advocacy Center (CPAC)